Fresh is good, right?

 Step Four: Press The Hash

 The final step is to press the hash using a rosin press.
 If you do not have one, this post will help you find the best press for you.
 If you are only going to press small amounts for personal use, you can save a lot of money and get one of these compact presses.
+For home use, the NugSmasher presses, reviewed here, generally give the best value for money.

 Follow the instructions in this post to press the hash into rosin.